-The Office of the Registrar has a commitment to providing exemplary service to students, graduates and faculty.
-The department functions to provide accurate information and efficient service to the constituencies of the University while not only facilitating and coordinating activities in accordance with University policy and federal statutes, but also serving as the custodian of student academic records.
+The Office of the Registrar is one of three units within the department of Enrollment Management, and is committed to providing exemplary service to students, graduates and faculty.
+The office functions to provide accurate information and efficient service to the constituencies of the University while not only facilitating and coordinating activities in accordance with University policy and federal regulations, but also serving as the custodian of student academic records.
 The Registrar's Office serves as an information resource for students, graduates, faculty and staff, and actively seeks ways to effectively communicate and inform those associated with the University of their rights and responsibilities.